How to craft an Oyster Shell Garland

 I’m not really sure if my shells are Olympia or Pacific Oysters.
 Native to this area, the Olympia Oyster measures between six and eight centimetres.
 They attach themselves to rocks and filter the ocean water, helping to keep the marine water clean.
 The Pacific Oyster was introduced from Japan in the early 1900’s and is now considered an invasive species.
 We can go out at low tide, provided it isn’t a red tide, and harvest them for ourselves.
 It’s no wonder that the local first nations have a saying that when the tide is out, the table is set.
 Fun fact: oysters can change from female to male and vice versa.
 Also a fun fact: when you see a hole in an oyster shell, it most likely was put there by an octopus!

-To make the oyster shell garland/wind chime, I first bought some jute at the Dollar store for only $4.
+To make the oyster shell garland/wind chime, I first bought some jute.
 It has to be able to carry a bit of weight so I went with a four ply, 100% natural jute cord.

 And of course, 18 oyster shells that I gathered during a sunny afternoon walk on the beach.
-Ultimately, you’ll need a hook from which the garland will hang.
+Just make sure that they are well washed.
+If you don’t leave near the beach, you can order the shells through Amazon.
+Ultimately, you’ll need a hook or cleat from which the garland will hang.

 - Drill a hole through the shell – you’ll want to make sure that the hole you drill is larger than the piece of jute.
 Sounds simple but you may have to experiment with different bits.